ChrisMusson/FPL_Optimiser/README.md

 ## Difference Between optimiser_A and optimiser_B
 In optimiser_A, you can specify the teamsize and the optimiser will attempt to maximise points for all players.

 In optimiser_B, the teamsize is always 15, however you can specify a bench_strength that signifies what importance should be given to points on the bench.
-The optimiser maximises x*(starting 11 points) + (1-x)*(bench points).
+The optimiser maximises `(1-bench_strength)*(starting 11 points) + bench_strength*(bench points)`.
 In the returned dataframe, the first 11 players are the optimised lineup's 11 starting players.

 **NOTE: This optimiser will only be as good as the data supplied to it - using last seasons's points scored is unlikely to be predictive of how many points players will score this season.
 If you want to use this to select a team, then it is highly recommended that you alter the points column in players_data.csv to something that is more predictive, such as week-on-week expected points.**